andrewbeng89/mitb_gae_demo/readme.md

 5. Commit with message `git commit -a -m 'created GAE project'`
 6. Push the update `git push origin master`
 7. You can track the build progress at the Travis-CI website

+* updating to include push public folder to gh-pages